monsoonmaelstrom/book2/book2.md

 “Alex has functionally no morals whatsoever, and I’ve never encountered a rule I’m not just willing, but eager, to break.
 You saw Liam hold a knife to my mother’s throat a couple of days ago.
 Henry and Lisette decided it sounded like more fun to risk their lives hanging out with us than whatever it is they’d be doing otherwise.
 We’re basically the people your parents warned you about growing up,” I say with a shrug.
 “And interestingly, your parents somehow still thought you should come with us.”

-I take a long inhale from the pipe Davy passes me before handing it off to Alex.
-Who takes a drag before passing it off to Liam, who—to my surprise, despite my words—does the same before passing it on.
+I take a long inhale from the pipe Davy passes me before handing it off to Alex, who takes a drag before passing it off to Liam, who—to my surprise, despite my words—does the same before passing it on.

 Maybe we’re all feeling the impending doom.
 I know I’ve definitely decided that hedonism seems like the best course of action.